Respiratory Protection Programs

 Respirator Fit Tests in Montgomery County, PA

-Workers in a variety of industries have the potential to be exposed to airborne contaminants during the course of their normal workdays; automotive collision repair, small manufacturing, and stone or concrete fabrication are just a few examples.
+Workers in a variety of industries have the potential to be exposed to airborne contaminants during the course of their normal workdays; dentistry, automotive collision repair, small manufacturing, and stone or concrete fabrication are just a few examples.
 Without proper respiratory protection that fits correctly, these workers could potentially suffer injuries or diseases from breathing in materials like corrosive chemical fumes, paint fumes, and harmful particulate matter.

 If you own or operate a business where employees could be exposed to hazardous airborne substances, you have a responsibility to conform to the standards set by the Occupational Safety and Health Administration (OSHA) regarding respiratory protection.
 You’ll also be required to conduct yearly fit testing and certification of all respirators used by your employees to ensure they fit correctly and provide the protection they’re designed to.
 Is your workplace in compliance with OSHA’s stringent respirator standards?
 If you’re not sure, respirator fit testing and respiratory protection training from Environmental Risk Services can help you educate yourself and your employees about the need for and proper use of respirators and get you into compliance with OSHA respiratory protection standards as required by law.